For many homeowners, there comes a time when a refinance is in order. For that reason we’ve created our tips for refinancing a mortgage.

 This is an essential tip for refinancing a mortgage.
 Before you get too deep into the process, you need to know two things;

-- your home’s value
+• your home’s value

-- whether or not you qualify for a refinance
+• whether or not you qualify for a refinance

 This happens because there is a difference between what an appraiser sees as value and what a potential buyer sees as value.
+It would help if you also took some time to research other homes in your neighborhood or surrounding area.
+This will give you an idea of how your home compares.

 Next, you’ll check to see if you qualify.
 To qualify, you should meet the following criteria:

-Compare lenders
+Compare Lenders

 Our tips for refinancing a mortgage would not be complete if we didn’t include a section on finding the best lender.
 Go online to the Better Business Bureau and find well-respected mortgage companies.
 Stick with the lenders that have an A or A+ rating.
 You can also seek out recommendations from friends and family.
 Look for reviews online, like Zillow and Google, to make sure you’re working with a lender with a good track record.

-Do your research on what mortgage program is best for your financial goals, equity, and credit score.
+Research what mortgage program is best for your financial goals, equity, and credit score.

-- If you want a lower rate and have a good credit score, go for a conventional rate-and-term refinance.
+• If you want a lower rate and have a good credit score, go for a Conventional rate-and-term refinance.

-- Maybe your credit score isn’t great, an FHA rate-and-term refinance might be best.
+• Maybe your credit score isn’t great; an FHA rate-and-term refinance might be best.

 Before you get started, gather the necessary documentation.
 This will help to expedite the process.

-If you are self-employed then instead of pay stubs and a W2 you’ll want to gather your two most recent years of tax returns.
+If you are self-employed, then instead of pay stubs and a W2, you’ll want to gather your two most recent years of tax returns.

-The above is an initial list, for a more in-depth look at what is needed please visit our documents needed to refinance page.
+The above is an initial list.
+For a more in-depth look at what is needed, please visit our documents needed to refinance page.

-Most Loan Officers want to close your loan fast so they help more clients.
-When your Loan Officer makes a request make sure you follow up quickly.
-If you happen to know your Loan Officer forgot something or missed something don’t wait until they figure it out, let them know.
+Most loan officers want to close your loan fast, so they help more clients.
+When your loan officer makes a request, make sure you follow up quickly.
+If you happen to know your loan officer forgot something or missed something, don’t wait until they figure it out; let them know.

 As discussed, you’ll need a credit score of 620 or higher for most lenders.